Categories:

-Luxury home tips: Displaying art
+Luxury home tips: Displaying art thumbnail

 A beautiful custom luxury home design in a leafy Perth suburb is an object of desire in itself, but often the most stunning premium properties are home to collections of incredible works of art.
 The trick is, these aren’t haphazard accumulations of display pieces – they are coordinated and planned for.
 Building room in your new home for your collections, or facilitating displays with custom and natural lighting can lead to a much more enjoyable home – one that you’ll be proud to take guests through on a tour.